-Addiction can take a terrible emotional toll on anyone struggling with it (not to mention upon those around them): certain substances themselves can have a pronounced emotional effect, whilst the negative consequences of addiction on someone’s self-esteem, life prospects and relationships with others can all be emotionally damaging.
-One of the most common and detrimental consequences of addiction is depression, which affects many addicts and which drives a tragically high number to suicide.
-Greatly lowered self-esteem and self-worth, and feelings of despair and existential fear, are also typical responses to the burden of addiction – though the consumption of their drug or drugs of choice can also inspire radically elevated moods whilst addicts are under the influence.
+Addiction can take a terrible emotional toll on anyone struggling with it.
+Certain substances themselves can have a pronounced emotional effect, whilst the negative consequences of addiction on someone’s self-esteem, life prospects and relationships with others can all be emotionally damaging.
+One of the most common and detrimental consequences of addiction is depression, which affects many addicts and which drives a tragically high number of suicides.
+Substantially lowered self-esteem and self-worth, and feelings of despair and existential fear, are also typical responses to the burden of addiction – however, the consumption of their drug or drugs of choice can also inspire radically elevated moods while addicts are under the influence.

 Both because of the immediate and long-term effects of the substance/s being consumed, and because of the broader ramifications of addiction, an addict’s ability to engage emotionally with others on a normal basis can become greatly limited – for example, they may find it difficult to reciprocate feelings of tenderness or kindness, or even love, while trusting others can also be very difficult for an addict (partly because they may have surrounded themselves with untrustworthy people as a result of their obtaining and consuming drugs, and partly because they may find it difficult to trust themselves, having come to break various commitments to themselves or others because of their desperation for drugs).